Policies on Billing, Premium Payment, Cancelling your Plan, etc

-If you have an active policy that you no longer want or need, it is important that your follow these steps below.
+CANCELLING YOUR PLAN: If you have an active policy that you no longer want or need, it is important that you follow these steps below.
+These steps are subject to change and may not be accurate at the time you decide to cancel, and ultimately you, the member, are responsible for cancelling your insurance with the insurance company and/or Health Insurance Marketplace.

 Marketplace ACA (healthcare.gov) Health Insurance Plans: If you purchased a Marketplace health insurance plan either directly or through Kenneth Locke, it is up to you (not your broker or agent) to contact the Marketplace to initiate cancelling or terminating your policy.
 Do not call the insurance company if you purchased a Marketplace plan.
 The primary member must call the Marketplace at 1-800-318-2596 or log-in to your Marketplace account on healthcare.gov and follow the steps listed online in order to set your date of termination.